nightingaleproject/vital_records_fhir_messaging_ig/README.md

 - checkout the gh-pages branch of the repo
 - copy the generated IG content to the docs/<version number> directory.
 So, for version v3.1.4, the content would live in docs/v3.1.4.
 - commit and push the changes to github

-No preview 2?
-Straight to 3?

-Let me know if you have any other issues.

-Best,
-Rob

-From: Saul A Kravitz <skravitz@mitre.org>
-Date: Wednesday, October 23, 2024 at 10:32 AM
-To: Robert Passas <RPASSAS@mitre.org>
-Subject: Publishing VRFM to Github pages

-Hi Rob,
-I’m looking for the instructions how to publish the VRFM IG to Github pages.
-Looks like I need to do the following:
-- Build the branch of the IG I want to publish
-- Copy the content of the output folder to docs/<version number/ on the gh-pages branch of the repo.
-This takes a long time because there are a zillion files, right?

 # Generating .NET Implementation